 - It is essential for removing waste products from the body and fighting against infections and diseases.

-- It is also important for thermoregulation meaning to maintain body temperature.
+- It is also important for thermoregulation meaning maintaining body temperature.

 - The cardiovascular system enables the body to achieve fluid balance.